 2) Report Runner Web Portal by Known Keep:

 This covers all of the features of a traditional web portal mentioned above.
 This tool is multi-thread, but is not really designed to do bursting.
 It provides for workflow automation and provides a detailed audit log of user actions.
 It also keeps an instance history and provides tools to manage how long the instances are stored.

 The vendor provides the ASP source code for the portal.
 You can use the latest version of the CR runtime, or (for legacy users) there is a version using the v8.5 runtime.
 Jeff-Net also has the most comprehensive support, providing a one-hour or less response time 24/7/365.

-The cost for Report Runner Web Portal is $6,500 per server.
+The cost for Report Runner Web Portal is $6,500 per server for unlimited users.